jackmerrill/maatt.fr/content/privacy.md

 There are no longer public past versions of this document. **This privacy policy was last updated on 26 January, 2022,** and is updated infrequently.
 Feel free to check back however often you please.

 ### Contact
-You can write to [hello [at] doamatto.xyz](mailto:hello@doamatto.xyz) to get help as swiftly as possible on amending and fixing this document, as well as get answers to questions regarding this policy.
+You can write to [hey [at] doamatto.xyz](mailto:hey@doamatto.xyz) to get help as swiftly as possible on amending and fixing this document, as well as get answers to questions regarding this policy.